MiamiHerald/data-viz_carto-template/README.md

 - [jQuery](https://jquery.com/)
 - [pym.js](http://blog.apps.npr.org/pym.js/)

-Be sure to have node installed and that you are using Node `5.12.0` or earlier as there is an issue with Node 6.
-See [#302](https://github.com/vigetlabs/gulp-starter/issues/302).

 ```
 git clone https://github.com/MiamiHerald/data-viz_carto-template.git MyApp
 cd MyApp
 npm install
 ```

+### Note about Node

+If you get an error within `./src/javascripts/app.js`, then you need to switch your Node version to `5.12.0` or earlier using [nvm](https://github.com/creationix/nvm) and run `npm rebuild node-sass` as there is an issue with Node 6+.
+See [#302](https://github.com/vigetlabs/gulp-starter/issues/302).

-To remove git and add your own repo run `rm -rf .git && git init`
+To remove git and add start your own repo run `rm -rf .git && git init`

 ### Serving